How To Fix: WMI Provider Host (WmiPrvSE.exe) On Windows 10

 There are a few things you must do before you can even begin.
 In the run dialogue box, type services. msc to begin the process.
 A Windows Management Instrumentation Service search is required next.

 In order to complete this process we only need to select a service, and then type W to search for services that begin with W. Afterwards, all that’s left is a quick scan for the one we’re looking for.
-After that, the service must be restarted.
-During this procedure, we’ll address the issue of high CPU utilisation.

 2. Stop and Restart Other Services